 Hot chicken, a Nashville specialty: Prince’s Hot Chicken Shack.

-Bella Napoli – favorite pizza with great outdoor seating.
+Five Points Pizza -favorite pizza.
+Bella Napoli is another good pizza place with great outdoor seating.

 Calypso Cafe – cheap fast, yet healthy Caribbean style food.
 Great mashed sweet potatoes, and their black bean salad is amazing.